gravitational/teleport/docs/user-manual.md

 A user identity in Teleport exists in the scope of a cluster.
 The member nodes of a cluster may have multiple OS users on them.
-A Teleport administrator assigns "user mappings" to every Teleport user account.
+A Teleport administrator assigns allowed logins to every Teleport user account.

 When logging into a remote node, you will have to specify both logins.
 Teleport identity will have to be passed as `--user` flag, while the node login will be